abougouffa/minemacs/docs/DOCS.md

 Get the latest release of REPO.
 Strips the "v" at left.
 Fallback to FALLBACK-RELEASE when it can't get the last one.
+When TRIM-V-PREFIX is non-nil, trim the "v" prefix from the version.

 #### `(+dir-locals-reload-for-this-buffer)`